About

 How to make the best Homemade White Bread that is soft and delicious.
 An easy to follow recipe for perfect homemade bread with step by step instructions.

-4.99 from 160 votes
+5 from 383 votes

 Homemade Bread (Homemade White Bread)

-Author: Dini K.
+Author: Dini Kodippili

 Cuisine: American, European, Other

 How to make the best Homemade White Bread that's soft and delicious, with a touch of sweetness.
 An easy to follow recipe for perfect homemade bread, with step by step instructions.
-This recipe can be doubled, and made in 2 loaf pans.

 EASY – A great basic bread dough recipe for beginners.

+Weight measurements are recommended for accurate results.
 US based cup, teaspoon, tablespoon measurements.
 Common Measurement Conversions

-Prep: 45 minutes
+Cook: 45 minutes mins

-Proofing time: 2 hours
+Proofing time (minimum): 2 hours hrs

-Print Rate
+Print Recipe Rate SaveSaved!

 • See post for detailed list of equipment & tools used.